reflex-frp/reflex-platform/doc/Internal.md

 We have a hackage-driver that spits out a "fake" hackage that the cabal-solver can use and solve with.
 This is not recommended to use for anything that can be shoved into a cabal.project.

 We write a "dummy" json that cabal can understand.
 Then we pack that up into a tarball that we eventually pass to haskell.nix `tools` which helpfully generates the nix bindings for the repo for us!

+## Compilers

+We provide our own versions of our compilers, please take a look into `./modules/overlays/compilers.nix`